Invoiced/docs/accounting/quickbooks-online.md

 ## Usage

-In this section you will learn how to use the QuickBooks Online integration.
+Once the QuickBooks Online integration is enabled it will sync data automatically on a going forward basis per the data flows that you have enabled.

 ### Field Mapping